Rabbi Pinchas Hackenbroch grew up in Stanmore, London and attended Hasmonean High School and read Law at London

 In Woodside Park, Rabbi Hackenbroch is renowned for his entertaining and yet thought provoking and inspiring sermons and shiurim which are a constant draw.
 In addition, he is renowned for his outstanding communal programming which has won the admiration of Chief Rabbi Mirvis, who recognised him as “one of the most creative and innovative Rabbis” in the United Synagogue.
 In addition, he has been the driving force behind much of the development and vibrancy of Woodside Park Community which continues to grow close to 1,400 members.

 Outside of his Shul work Rabbi Hackenbroch enjoys, practicing as both a commercial and family mediator, sitting on mediation panels and assisting individuals and businesses with dispute resolution.
 In addition, he enjoys spending quality time with the family and his hobbies include tennis and football and he even came out of retirement scoring against Spurs Legends in a Charity Match.

-She is a popular speaker with both the ladies and teenage girls at Woodside Park and for several years coordinated the WPS Ladies learning programme New Moonies.
-She is instrumental in the WPS Shabbat UK and many other high profile social programmes.
-In addition Gila assists in facilitating the WSP Bereavement Group and Woodside Park Cares and has been instrumental in leading the comprehensive response to the Covid Pandemic for our community.
+Gila Hackenbroch, is a popular speaker with both the ladies and teenage girls at Woodside Park and for several years has coordinated the WPS Ladies learning programme New Moonies.
+She played a leading role in the WPS Shabbat UK and many other high profile social programmes.
+In addition, Gila assists in facilitating Woodside Park Cares and has been instrumental in leading the comprehensive response to the Covid Pandemic for our community.
 Prior to coming to Woodside Park, Gila was Rebbetzin in Newton Mearns, Glasgow, where she created innovative programmes across the community, lectured for UJIA and was the liaison for the Glasgow Beth Din as well as working for Relate as a therapist.